 Customer Loyalty Programs Overview

 A customer loyalty program refers to the structured strategy combining event planning, marketing tactics, commercial incentives, gamification, hardware, software, communication, etc., to help many brands to build a closer and stronger relationship with their existing customers and attract prospective customers.
 The main goal of the program is to increase customer retention.
+Depending on your strategy, some churn management software might be worth looking into.

 Through recurring engagement rewards, brands can increase their customer loyalty with continuous business growth.
 The more loyal customers they have, the more rewards available.